emera86/SASmanual-MkDocs/SASmanual/docs/sql/displaying-results.md

 FIND(string, substring <, modifier(s)> <,startpos>)
 ```

-The FIND function searches for a specific substring of characters within a character string and then performs one of the following actions:
+The `FIND` function searches for a specific substring of characters within a character string and then performs one of the following actions:
-- If the FIND function finds all of the characters in the specified substring, the function returns an integer that represents the starting position of the substring within the string.
+* If the `FIND` function finds all of the characters in the specified substring, the function returns an integer that represents the starting position of the substring within the string.
-- If the FIND function does not find the substring, the function returns a value of 0.
+* If the `FIND` function does not find the substring, the function returns a value of `0`.

-The FIND function has four arguments, which are separated by commas.
-The first two arguments – string and substring – are required, and the other two are optional.
+The `FIND` function has four arguments, which are separated by commas.
+The first two arguments –  **string and substring** – **are required**, and the other two are optional.
 The arguments are described below:

-- string is what the function searches to locate the first occurrence of the substring. string can be a constant, a variable, or an expression that resolves to a character string.
+* **`string`** is what the function searches to locate the first occurrence of the substring. `string` can be a constant, a variable, or an expression that resolves to a character string.
-- substring is what you're looking for.
-Like the string, the substring can be a constant, a variable, or an expression that resolves to a character string.
+* **`substring`** is what you're looking for.
+Like the `string`, the `substring` can be a constant, a variable, or an expression that resolves to a character string.
-- There are two modifiers, and you can specify one or both of them.
+* There are two `modifiers`, and you can specify one or both of them:
-  The modifier i tells the FIND function to ignore case when searching for a substring.
+  * The modifier `i` tells the `FIND` function to ignore case when searching for a substring.
-  The modifier t tells the FIND function to trim any trailing blanks from both the string and the substring before searching.
+  * The modifier `t` tells the `FIND` function to trim any trailing blanks from both the string and the substring before searching.
 If you specify both modifiers, you enclose them in a single set of quotation marks.
 The modifiers are not case sensitive.
 - startpos is an integer that specifies both a starting position for the search and the direction of the search.
 A positive integer causes the FIND function to search from left to right.
 A negative integer causes the FIND function to search from right to left.
 By default, if you do not specify startpos, the FIND function starts at the first position in the string and searches from left to right.

 Boolean expressions are expressions that evaluate to one of two values: